paullockaby/apache-external-duo/README.md

 * [redis](https://redis.io)
 * [python](https://www.python.org)

-Because of implementation details this only works with Apache's form based authentication system using session cookies and not its regular "basic" authentication system.
 This tool also only works for one user.
 If you have more than one user you can start with this tool but you'll need to add your own code to support multiple users.
 Read on for how to get this thing going.

 ## Configuring Duo